 - Help students in your classroom see the working of a complex mechanism such as blood circulation

-- Share your work samples (motion graphics, 3D animations, etc.)
+- Share your work samples (motion graphics, 3D and 2D animations, etc.)

 All that you need to do is—create a Video QR Code, add it to your print media creatives, and add an appropriate CTA.